regancipher/regancipher.github.io/_posts/2025-11-27-earfun-air-pro-4-plus-review.md

   - Normal mode latency 234ms
   - Call quality still not exceptional

-excerpt: "Earfun's first hybrid earbud successfully delivers Harman-target tuning with commendable driver coherency, comprehensive features, and improved comfort - though the ANC-induced EQ shift remains problematic"
+excerpt: "Earfun's first hybrid-driver TWS improves on the original with more detail to the sound, a mute call function and a bud redesign geared up for more comfort.
+ANC, transparency and calls see only incremental upgrades - but this is still a solid sub-$100 contender that does all the basics well "
 ---

 **Review Reference:** RC186
-**Price at Review:** $99.99
+**Price at Review:** £89.99

 <div style="text-align: center; margin: 2rem 0;">
     <img src="/assets/images/reviews/earfun-air-pro-4-plus/1.jpg" alt="Earfun Air Pro 4 Plus" style="max-width: 100%; border-radius: 12px;">